michelin/snowflake-grafana-datasource/README.md

 `$__timeGroup(dateColumn,'5m', 0)`                     | Same as above but with a fill parameter so missing points in that series will be added by grafana and 0 will be used as value.
 `$__timeGroup(dateColumn,'5m', NULL)`                  | Same as above but NULL will be used as value for missing points.
 `$__timeGroup(dateColumn,'5m', previous)`              | Same as above but the previous value in that series will be used as fill value if no value has been seen yet NULL will be used (only available in Grafana 5.3+).
+`$__timeGroup(dateColumn, interval, fill, timezone)`   | Same as above but with a timezone parameter, which will be used to convert the timestamp in dateColumn to the specified timezone before slicing.
 `$__timeGroupAlias(dateColumn,'5m')`                   | Will be replaced identical to $__timeGroup but with an added column alias `time` (only available in Grafana 5.3+).
 `$__unixEpochFilter(dateColumn)`                       | Will be replaced by a time range filter using the specified column name with times represented as Unix timestamp.
 For example, *dateColumn > 1494410783 AND dateColumn < 1494497183*
 `$__unixEpochNanoFilter(dateColumn)`                   | Will be replaced by a time range filter using the specified column name with times represented as nanosecond timestamp.
 For example, *dateColumn > 1494410783152415214 AND dateColumn < 1494497183142514872*